EddyShimwa/My-landing-page/README.md

 >

-**[Creative Commons Global Summit]** Is a first capstone project in microverse, It includes all the lessons we learned in 4 weeks including HTML, javaScript, CSS, bootstrap
+**[Creative Commons Global Summit]** This the landing page which contains the various pages like about page and homepage and a user is able to view speakers and the companies which sponsored the project

 ## 🛠 Built With <a name="built-with"></a>